Current Score

 The Playbook lays out the following path to achieving these targets:

-• Eighteen Plays within the Strategies that identify areas for action and measurable targets to define progress
+• Nineteen Plays within the Strategies that identify areas for action and measurable targets to define progress.

-The Climate Action Playbook defines our "Next Moves" between now and 2023.
-These are not intended to achieve the 2030 targets, but rather to help catapult action and progress towards those targets.
-The Moves will be updated in alignment with department work plans every five years thereafter, to ensure that climate action priorities are consistently and continually woven throughout City operations.
+The Climate Action Playbook defines our “Next Moves” between now and 2028.
+The Moves are intended to help Sunnyvale achieve our 2030 targets.
+The Moves will be updated in alignment with department work plans every five years thereafter.
+This ensures that climate action priorities are consistently and continually woven throughout City operations.

-As we developed these Moves, we rated them in terms of their carbon reduction potential as well as the other community goals each would help us achieve.
+As we developed these Moves, we rated them in terms of their carbon reduction potential.
+We also considered the other community goals each would help us achieve.
 In the "At-a-Glance" table below, Moves supporting each co-benefit are illustrated with a series of icons.
 Colored icons indicate when the Move will support the respective co-benefit.
-This legend explains each of the co-benefit icons, as well as those developed to show where we are in terms of progress implementing the Move.
+This legend explains each of the co-benefit icons as well as icons that show progress toward completing each Move.

 Co-Benefits